 Welsh Home Education Guidance

-The Welsh Government published new home education guidance for local authorities on January 9th 2017 [via this page].
+The Welsh Government published new home education guidance for local authorities on January 9th 2017.
+See this page.
 The guidance is non-statutory since there is no provision in law for the Government to issue statutory guidance on home education.
-Shortly afterwards, Home Education Information for parents and carers also appeared.

 In early 2016 the Welsh Government said that publication was being delayed because of waiting on the child practice review into the death of Dylan Seabridge.
 When the Assembly discussed the Dylan Seabridge case the Minister indicated that the new Social Services and Wellbeing (Wales) Act 2014 would strengthen and reform safeguarding services.